 Second, where you take the marrow can make a big difference in the number of cells you get.
-For example, recently some doctors who aren't comfortable using more advanced guidance techniques have begun taking it from below the knee rather than from the back of the hip.
-Regrettably, this knee site doesn't produce as many cells as the hip site, hence, we use the hip procedure that yields more stem cells.
+For example, recently some doctors who aren't comfortable using more-advanced guidance techniques have begun taking it from below the knee rather than from the back of the hip.
+Others have begun to take it from the front of the hip.
+Regrettably, this knee site doesn't produce as many cells as the hip site; hence, we use the back of the hip procedure (at what's called the dimples of Venus or the PSIS) that yields more stem cells.